Enclavely/tailor/readme.md

 * Drag and drop templates.
 * History snapshots and undo/redo.
 * [Device previews](http://andrewworsfold.com/2016/06/25/device-previews/) for mobile, tablet and desktop screen sizes.
-* Native support for built-in and third-party widgets.
+* Support for built-in and third-party widgets.
-* Native support for WordPress features (multimedia, shortcodes and more).
+* Support for WordPress features (multimedia, shortcodes and more).
 * Simple yet comprehensive configuration options.
 * Global layout settings (using the Customizer).
 * Page-specific layout settings.